diptigarg23/blog-to-podcast/README.md

 # Blog to Podcast Platform

-A simple Streamlit-based application that converts Forrester blog posts into engaging podcasts.
+A simple Streamlit-based application that converts any blog posts into engaging podcasts.

 ## Features